 d) Evaporated milk

-Explanation: Among the above option the largest production is reported to be of Yogurt.
-It is also consumed as frozen dessert.
+Explanation: Among the options the largest production is reported to be of Yogurt.
+It is also consumed as a frozen dessert.

 14. The pound per capita of reduced and low-fat milk was _______ pounds/year.

-Explanation: Now days due to health concerns many people consider taking reduced or low fat milk.
+Explanation: Nowadays due to health concerns many people consider taking reduced or low fat milk.
 The pound per capita of this category of milk is about 85 pounds/year.